6 Tips on How to Prevent an Overuse Injury

 The warm weather encourages many of us to head outside and get some exercise, but sometimes running too far, or cycling too long, can lead to an overuse injury.
 Something as simple as changing your footwear or changing your running route can help limit overuse syndrome.
-These tips below should help keep you on your toes and out of the treatment room:
+These tips below help you stay healthy and prevent an overuse injury:

 1) Gradually increase your mileage or training by about 10% each week